SolarArbiter/SolarArbiter.github.io/documentation.md

 The Solar Forecast Arbiter is an open source framework for the evaluation of solar irradiance, solar power, and net-load forecasts.
-It is comprised of three software components: the API, Dashboard and Core library.
+It is comprised of three software components: the Dashboard, API, and Core library.

 <div class="row my-5">